sous-chefs/mysql/README.md

 -----------------------
 There are a large number of configuration scenarios supported by the use of resource primitives in recipes.
-For example, you might want to run multiple instances of MySQL server, as different system users, and mount block devices that contain pre-existing database.
+For example, you might want to run multiple instances of MySQL servers, as different system users, and mount block devices that contain pre-existing databases.

 ### Multiple Instances as Different Users